grain-lang/grain/stdlib/path.md

 toString : Path -> String
 ```

-Converts the given `Path` into a string, using the POSIX path separator.
+Converts the given `Path` into a string, using the `/` path separator.
 A trailing slash is added to directory paths.

 Parameters: